 Our free SEO audit tool offers a comprehensive evaluation of the following 12 factors:

 The speed of your website not only matters to search engines but also to users.
 In fact, more than 80 percent of users expect a website to load in two seconds or less — if the website takes longer, they’ll likely leave, which increases your bounce rate.

-That’s why our free SEO checker tests the speed of your webpage.
-When we assess your webpage’s speed, we also look at its size, which we measure in kilobytes.
-In the example below, you can see the webpage takes more than two seconds to load.
+That’s why our free SEO checker tests the speed of your page.
+When we assess your page’s speed, we also look at its size, which we measure in kilobytes.
+In the example below, you can see the page takes more than two seconds to load.

 While that may seem, “good enough,” a one second decrease in your page loading times can improve your conversions by seven percent.
 If you have 500 conversions a quarter, that translates to 35 more.
 Depending on the value of your conversions, that could mean thousands of additional dollars in revenue.